 - 1 History and evolution of the engineering profession in Canada.
 The Engineering Proposal - 2 Regulation of engineering in Ontario; the Professional Engineers Act; Regulation 941, Professional Registration..
 Creativity and idea generation for design - 3 Professionalism, Moral Reasoning and Ethics.
 Interim (Progress) Report - 4 The Engineering Code of Ethics.
 The Iron Ring Ceremony - 5-7 Ethical dilemmas and difficult decisions, PEO Video Resource Case Study, Case studies: lessons from the blue pages, disciplinary measures.
-Design stages tools and techniques. - 8 Tort Law and Professional Liability.
-The Final Design Report and Poster - 9-11 Contract Law - 12 Professional Practice Examination, Design Failures and Engineering Advances
+Design stages tools and techniques. - 8 Engineering Law and Professional Liability.
+The Final Design Report and Poster - 9-11 Engineering Law Considerations, Principles, Standards of Care and Cases.
+Professional Practice Examination, Design Failures and Engineering Advances - 12 Poster presentation

+Disclaimer: The instructor reserves the right to change any or all of the above in the event of appropriate circumstances, subject to University of Guelph Academic Regulations.
 Major Holy Days: The student must contact the instructor within the first two weeks of class if academic consideration is to be requested due to religious reasons.